Suzanna-Linn/slua/docs/moving-strings.md

 In SLua could be:
 - <code class="language-slua">ll.OwnerSay( "Units: " .. tostring(units) .. "   Price: " .. tostring(price) .. "   Amount: " .. tostring(units * price) );</code>

-But we can use string interpolation, which is concise and readable:
+Or we can use string interpolation, which is more concise and readable:
 - <code class="language-slua">ll.OwnerSay( `Units: {units}    Price: {price}   Amount: {units * price}` ); </code>

 We use backticks (ascii code 96) instead of double quotes.
 Inside we have text and, between { and }, variables or expressions.
 The variables and expressions between { and } are evaluated and casted to string.
 We can use anything that returns a value:
 - <code class="language-slua">ll.OwnerSay( `my name is {ll.GetDisplayName(ll.GetOwner())}` )  -- >   my name is SuzannaLinn</code>

 ### String library

-With other libraries, we will always use the Lua libraries instead of the LL functions.
-We will use the table library instead of the LL list functions, and the table math instead of the LL mathematical functions.
+With other libraries, it's better to use the Lua libraries instead of the LL functions, using the table library instead of the LL list functions, and the table math instead of the LL mathematical functions.

 But it's not the same with the string library, this is why:
 <pre class="language-slua line-numbers"><code class="language-slua">-- string length (SLua)

-local s = "café"    -- it has é with accent
+local s = "café"    -- café has é with accent

 print(ll.StringLength(s))  -- 4
 print(#s)  -- 5